 Always read the ingredients list carefully if you buy ready-to-eat oatmeal.

 What about gluten?

-Gluten are proteins that occur in wheat, spelled, kamut, rye and barley.
+Gluten is proteins that occur in wheat, spelled, Kamut, rye and barley.

 Gluten gives pasta their unique baking quality by ensuring cohesion, viscosity, elasticity and ensuring the absorption of moisture.

 For example, gluten-free products such as bread and cake lack these qualities.
 They are therefore often somewhat sticky or just dry and crumbly.

 Many people are sensitive to gluten and get complaints by eating gluten.
 It is estimated that 5% of the world’s population is sensitive to eating gluten.